jijinharidas/boycott_bot/README.md

 > /boycott college fifa anshual

 #### Note :
-All the  words added using this way will only be boycott listed this runtime.
+All the words added this way will only be boycott listed this runtime.
 Once the program is restarted it should be done again.